 Barbara also leads Wilson’s work with school districts on their Response to Intervention implementation and has authored two additional programs: Wilson Just Words® for older students with a word-level deficit and Fundations® for students learning to read in K-3.
 Barbara currently serves on several committees for the International Dyslexia Association and provides professional expertise and consultation to other organizations dedicated to reading and dyslexia.

 About Ed Wilson

-Edward J. Wilson is the Co-Founder, Co-President, and CFO of Wilson Language Training (WLT).
+Edward J. Wilson is the Co-Founder, Publisher, and CFO of Wilson Language Training (WLT).
 In 1985, Barbara and Ed Wilson founded the Wilson Learning Center.
 In the 1980s and early 1990s, Ed completed the Wilson Certification models, which contributed to his understanding of the science behind the implementation process.
 Though not schooled as an educator, he has devoted 30 years to the education of children, bringing his expertise in systems management to the mission of WLT by successfully scaling up the work of the Wilson Learning Center.